 The time to: Shift from exclusive focus on cure, to acceptance that cure is not possible, time to focus on quality, comfort and care is difficult for many.
 Today, evidence is pointing toward integrating comfort measures for pain, nausea, fatigue and sleep early during "cure care".
 Amazingly, people treated this way live longer, and more comfortably.
 It's what i would want! ...Read moreSee 2 more doctor answers

 - Talk to a doctor live online for free

-- Financial help for cancer patients treatment
+- Help for uninsured cancer patients

-- Financial aid for cancer patients
+- Financial help for elderly people

 - Ask a doctor a question free online

 - Financial help with braces

 - How to help a cancer patient who is terminal?